The Nest

 Can You Negotiate Who Pays Closing Costs?

-One of the most beautiful things about real estate is that everything is negotiable—including matters like closing costs.
-If you want to get a buyer or seller to take on more of the costs, it is possible.
+One of the most attractive aspects of real estate is that everything is negotiable, including matters such as closing costs.
+If you want to persuade a buyer or seller to assume more of the costs, it is possible.

-All you have to do is discuss the matter with your real estate agent, and they can help facilitate these talks with a bit of tact.
+All you must do is discuss the matter with your real estate agent, and they can help facilitate these talks with tact.

 Is It Possible To Avoid Closing Costs?

-Sadly, most people will have to pay closing costs for their real estate deals.
+Sadly, most people must pay closing costs for their real estate deals.
 It’s just the way things are.
-However, you can avoid some of its fees if you know how.
+However, you can avoid some of its fees if you know how to do so.

 For example, buying a property under $1 million will help you skirt the mansion tax.
-Also, purchasing an FSBO may cut real estate agent commissions.
+Additionally, purchasing an FSBO may result in reduced real estate agent commissions.

 Even so, all homes in NYC will require attorneys’ fees as part of the title transfer fee, and you can say the same about certain taxes and insurance policies.